 The term 'unscripted' really means 'without actors'.
 In truth, every TV programme has a narrative and a script.
 It's perhaps easiest to think of unscripted TV as non-fiction television.
 It can be on any subject, from natural history, religion and music to dating, interior design and learning a skill.
 It's programmed on primetime TV, daytime TV and children's TV, as well as streaming platforms like Netflix and YouTube.
-Unscripted TV genres Entertainmen Fast-paced, visually exciting, heavilyproduced and formatted programmes designed to entertain.
+Unscripted TV genres Fast-paced, visually exciting, heavilyproduced and formatted programmes designed to entertain.
 Entertainment programmes are usually hosted by a known presenter.
 When they're recorded in a purpose-built studio, they are sometimes referred to as 'shiny floor' because the vinvl floors reflect the studio lights.
-This genre includes game shows, festival coverage, panel shows, live music events, guiz shows, talent elimination formats and talk shows.
+This genre includes game shows, festival coverage, panel shows, live music events, quiz shows, talent elimination formats and talk shows.
 Examples: The X Factor, The Money Drop, Saturday Night Takeaway Factual Television that documents actual events and real people.
 Some programmes are presented by known TV personalities, journalists or professional experts.
 This is a very broad category, ranging from current affairs like Panorama to cookery programmes like Ainsley's Caribbean Kitchen and to children's TV shows like Nina and the Neurons.
 It also covers documentaries, docudrama, observational and fixed rig documentary and survivalist.
-Examples: Planet Earth II, Stacey Dooley Investigates, Gogglebox Factual entertainm Television that documents real events and people, but with a stronger entertainment element than serious factual programmes.
-Often hosted by TV personalities, factual entertainment programmes include magazine shows, reality, dating and makeover formats, celebrity and expert- Development Development producer Is a wizard at coming up with ideas for TV programmes and goes on to get them successfully commissioned.
-Development producers know broadcasters and their audiences and write crucial treatments.
-They are skilled at creating shortform videos (sizzle tapes) that sell the idea visually.
-Confident pitching to clients, they are persuasive with good judgement.
-Development assistant producer Generates programme ideas, researching all kinds of subjects. getting access to people, places and industries and responding to briefs.
-Development assistant producers have good technical knowledge and can operate basic cameras, lights, audio and editing packages to create casting tapes (they are still called
+Examples: Planet Earth II, Stacey Dooley Investigates, Gogglebox Television that documents real events and people, but with a stronger entertainment element than serious factual programmes.
+Often hosted by TV personalities, factual entertainment programmes include magazine shows, reality, dating and makeover formats, celebrity and expertled experience like travelogues or learning Examples: Love Island, MasterChef, This Morning Presented by a trained journalist, who usually writes their own scripts.
+News from around the world is packaged into short bulletins throughout the day, with longer programmes at lunchtime and in the evening.
+Programmes are made up of live reports 'in the field', interviews with experts and pre-recorded reports.
+Examples: Channel 4 News, BBC News at Ten, Good Morning Britain Often technically complex (especially if broadcast live) coverage of sporting events, or analysis programmes discussing the sports action.
+Sport is heavy on action replays, graphics and unscripted chat.
+Examples: Match of the Day, The Big Fight Live, Cricket on 5 The UK's unscripted TV industry The UK's unscripted TV programmes are renowned all over the world.
+ITV's Britain's Got Talent has spin-offs in 68 counties and has been named the world's most successful reality TV format ever.
+Dancing with Stars, based on the BBC's Strictly Come Dancing, can now been seen in 42 different territories, while Blue Planet II has been sold to more than 30 countries.
+Streaming companies like Netflix and Amazon Prime now commission their own unscripted programmes.
+They have bases in the UK for their teams, following the success of acquired shows like Queer Eve (Netflix) and The Grand Tour (Amazon Prime).
+Unscripted programming is big business and offers the prospect of exciting and stimulating careers.
+Who makes unscripted TV?